Chapter 15 : The Art in Dark Arts

 Draco let out a huff and thought to himself.
 ‘If you only knew.’

 “Casting evil stares at each other and looks that could kill?
-How appropriate for ‘The couple most likely to kill each other.’”
-She laughed mockingly.
+How appropriate for the couple most likely to kill each other,” the Slytherin girl laughed mockingly.

-“Shut up.”
-He said fully irritated beyond the norm.
+“Shut up,” he demanded, fully irritated beyond the norm.

 Pansy chuckled again.
 “I think it’s hilarious.
 Although, I do find it disturbing to call you two a couple of any sort.”